FNakano/MyLVGLWatch/docs/source/index.rst

 About the meaning of the activity names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The text (tag) for each activity entry in the log is embedded in the source-code.
-The tags are listed below.
+Activity name, more precisely, the text used to refer to an activity, is named *tag* because its meaning is not fixated.
+It is convenient that tag relates to its meaning, though.
+Tags are listed below.

+List of activity tags (English translation): Ride (play button), Wait (pause button), Walk, Office, Eat, Home, Stroll, Shop, Exercise, Rest, Group.

 List of activity tags (Brazilian Portuguese as in the initial release): Rodar (play button), Esperar (pause button), Caminhar, Oficina, Comer, Casa, Passear, Comprar, Exercitar, Descansar, Grupo.

-List of activity tags (English translation): Ride (play button), Wait (pause button), Walk, Office, Eat, Home, Stroll, Shop, Exercise, Rest, Group.

-Activity text is named *tag* because its meaning is not fixated.
-It is convenient that tag text relates to its meaning, though.

-In a particular use a more precise meaning is possible:
+For example, in a particular use, a more precise meaning is possible:

 .. list-table:: more precise meaning for the tags.
    :header-rows: 1